SemontiiMandal/Auracle/README.md

 ## Introduction

-Music has been a form of entertainment for many centuries, from the ancient Egyptians to the present day.
-It has transcended cultures and time, evolving alongside humanity.
-Early evidence of making music can be traced back to primitive tools and instruments, marking the beginning of human expression through sound.
-Today, music is celebrated as both an art form and a powerful tool, especially in modern science, such as music therapy.
+Auracle was developed as part of MakeUofT 2025, a Major League Hacking (MLH) hackathon.
+It was built as a group project by a team of four members over an intense 24-hour development period. 🤝💡

+## 🏆 Achievements
+Winner of the MLH 'Best Use of Gen AI' Prize at MakeUofT 2025! 🏅🚀

-Therefore, we are excited to introduce **Auracle**, a revolutionary wearable system that brings music control and generation to your fingertips—literally!
+We are excited to introduce **Auracle**, a revolutionary wearable system that brings music control and generation to your fingertips—literally!

 ---